-There are two ways to travel from Bangkok to Tak:
+There are two ways to travel by public transport from Bangkok to Tak:

 Flights Times from Bangkok to Tak